Welcome to the Prader-Willi Syndrome Association of New Zealand

 To collaborate and affiliate ourselves with other organisations with similar objectives both in New Zealand and overseas.

 To encourage research and exchange of ideas, projects and experiences in areas pertinent to the problems of this syndrome.

-Jo has a teenage son with PWS and lives on the Kapiti Coast, near Wellington.
+Jo has an adult son with PWS and lives on the Kapiti Coast, near Wellington.
 She has previously worked as primary school teacher.